ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/cca-container/cca-container.md

 The Arm Realm Management Extension (RME) is an Arm v9-A architecture extension and defines the set of hardware features and properties that are required to comply with the Arm CCA architecture.
 RME introduces a new security state "Realm world", in addition to the traditional Secure and Non-Secure states.

 In this learning path, you will learn how to run the reference integration software stack for Arm CCA in a pre-built docker container.
 Within this container, you will also learn how to create a Realm that runs a guest Linux kernel and run a simple application within the Realm.
+This learning path focuses on the common pattern of using a Realm to protect an entire virtual machine.

 ## Download the docker image